 Spaces: Kitchen, dining room

-Most people have two sets of dishes, one nice set for when company comes, and a junky, mismatched set for everyday use.
+Most people have two sets of dishes: one nice set for when company comes and a junky, mismatched set for everyday use.
 Ruby’s suggestion?
 Get rid of the junky ones.
-You don’t need to save the fancy dishes for your kids — chances are they won’t want them anyway.
+You don’t need to save the fancy dishes to pass down to your kids one day — chances are they won’t want them anyway.
 You’ve had them this long, why not use them?
 Kids don’t have to eat off plastic.
-They can learn to eat off china just like adults.
+They can learn to eat off china just as adults do.

 A good set of dishes will fit neatly in your cupboards, unlike all those mismatched ones.
 You’ll love looking at tidy cupboards, and you can use the extra space you’ve cleaned out for stuff you’d rather keep off the counter, such as the blender that only comes out when you’re making margaritas or that weird air fryer your sister gave you.

 3. Cut down on kitchen chaos and get a peg rack.